nafizjiwa/REDUX-CORE-API/README.md

 ### RESPOND TO STATE CHANGES

-- `store.subscribe( )` - Method used by the store to Listen and respond to dispatched Actions
+- `store.subscribe( )` - Method used by the store to Listen and Respond to dispatched Actions
 - `store.subscribe(listenerFunction)` --> Subscribes the Listener Function to the store
-        - Listener is then executed whenever stores state changes
+        - State Change Listener is then executed whenever stores state changes

         Action creators can be passed directly to the store.dispatch() store.dispatch(actionCreator());